At Morley Memorial Primary School we offer our pupils a rich and engaging curriculum that:

 Learning is organised in topics, which may have a particular focus on a certain curriculum area.
 The topics are often presented under catchy titles such as ‘Into the Wilderness’ or ‘Up and Away’ and children are asked to consider a key question for the topic: Why does the earth erupt and quake?
 Could a polar bear survive in the Sahara?
 Were the Vikings really vicious?

 Topics are introduced through ‘Wow’ days, where the children get to be involved in an exciting and engaging activity to stimulate their thinking and get them excited about the topic and the learning.
 Children have discovered dinosaur footprints in their class room, met scientists and created playdough bacteriophages, modelled their own canopic jars complete with preserved contents, dressed and eaten as the Romans and have been ‘evacuated’ like children in the 1940s – all designed to bring the curriculum to life and provide children with rich and memorable learning that deepens their knowledge and understanding.

-Children are supported in developing their reading skills through the use of phonics-based books which are book-banded to provide appropriate differentiation and to support children’s progression and acquisition of key reading skills.
-Daily systematic phonics sessions are conducted in Reception and Key Stage 1 with Floppy’s Phonics Programme and children undertake the Phonics Screening check in the Summer Term.
+Children are supported in developing their reading skills through the use of phonics-based books which support children’s acquisition of key reading skills.
+Daily systematic phonics sessions are conducted in Reception and Key Stage 1 using the Floppy’s Phonics Programme and Y1 children undertake the Phonics Screening check in the Summer Term.
 Any children in Y2 who did not attain the pass mark when they were in Y1 will also undertake the phonics screening check.
-As children progress in their reading journey, they are introduced an extensive selection of books and authors – from Naughty Bus to Beowulf and from Roald Dahl to Shakespeare.
+As children progress in their reading journey, they are introduced to an extensive selection of books and authors – from Naughty Bus to Beowulf and from Neil Gaiman to Shakespeare – as part of shared class reading.
+Children also take part in daily reading activities including a weekly guided reading session with their teacher.
+Children are also encouraged to practise their reading at home, building fluency, comprehension and enjoyment through repeatedly revisiting texts.